Special Guardianship Orders Policy and Procedure

 Where Special Guardians do not return the Assessment Review Forms within the required time scale, a reminder letter will be sent, giving 28 days' notice of the suspension of payments if the information requested is not received.
 The Local Authority will consider all resources available to the Special Guardian on annual financial reassessment (other than where former foster carers have a time limited agreement for two years transitional payment of the remuneration element of the finance previously received as a foster carer).

-Financial support will be discontinued when any of the following apply:
+In accordance with the Regulation 9 of the Special Guardianship Guidance 2017, financial support will be discontinued when any of the following apply:

 As a result of a review and whilst awaiting representations from the person whom the support plan affects, the Local Authority may suspend financial support.